solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 ## New Terminology

-Receipt: A deterministic encoding of state changes induced by a transaction that includes the status and signature of the transaction.
+Receipt: A deterministic encoding of state changes induced by a transaction that includes the status and a message hash of the transaction.

 Receipt Tree: A commitment scheme over all transaction receipts in a slot.